Mihot7/MTOS/README.md

 Made with much more stable core that is ready for 3th party apps!
 <br>
 # ERROR CODES.
-E01 - Error downloading safe_shell.bat/ no network connection to boot in safe_mode
+E01 - Error downloading safe_shell.bat or no network connection to boot in safe_mode
 <br>
 E02 - Error booting system in normal mode.
 <br>